Schools for Chinese opera: Notable schools

 The China Drama Academy was a Peking opera school in Hong Kong, run by Yu Jim-yuen.
 Attendees included Jackie Chan, Sammo Hung, Yuen Biao, Yuen Wah, Yuen Qiu and Corey Yuen.

 The Spring and Autumn Drama School was another Peking opera school in Hong Kong, and was to some extent the China Drama Academy's "rival".
-It was run by Madame Fan Fok-Fa (粉菊花, a.k.a.
-Fen Juhua), who had been China's first female martial arts actress.
+It was run by Madame Fan Fok-Fa, who had been China's first female martial arts actress.
 The school also produced a number of stunt performers and actors, most notably Lam Ching Ying, Josephine Siao and Hsiao Hou of Shaw Brothers fame.
 Mars went on to become a member of the Jackie Chan Stunt Team (Sing Ga Ban) and several others became members of Hung Ga Ban, Sammo Hung's stunt team.
 Other notable students included Chin Kar-lok, Chung Fat, John Lone, and Connie Chan Po-chu.

 A similar school in Taipei, Taiwan was attended by another group of people who subsequently worked in the Hong Kong film industry.
 It was known as the Fu Sheng (Fu Xing Ju Xiao) or Lu Kwan Peking Opera school.
 Although still called a Peking Opera school, students actually learned Taiwanese opera, sung in Hokkien dialect rather than Mandarin.